cjolson/homework_6/README.md

         3. Implement your new shopping cart page design in HTML + CSS.
 Modify your existing web store files as needed.
 2. Required: Create NEW features for your site.
     1. The user can modify options on the Product Detail page (the size, quantity, etc.).
     2. The Product Detail page should change according to the user’s selection.
-For example, if a user selected a ​Tiny​​ ​Fire Orange​​ Cat Harness, the page should update with the details of that product (i.e. update size, color and image).
+For example, if a user selected a TinyFire Orange Cat Harness, the page should update with the details of that product (i.e. update size, color and image).
 This should NOT be a new HTML file.
 Use JavaScript/jQuery to implement this functionality.
     3. The user can add products to their shopping cart.
 There should be some visual indication to the user of how many items they have in their shopping cart.
     4. The user should be able to view their shopping cart on a Shopping Cart page, see the items they selected, and remove the items they no longer want.
     5. The shopping cart page should reflect the user’s actual product selections.